Do you invest time and energy in inappropriately embellishing your minutes?

 Review your work for the use of words such as “very” or “thoroughly”, which imply your assessment of degree; that is not your role.
 It can be easy to slip into such modes, which are not appropriate.

-Instead, the exceptional EA, MA or PA will retain focus on the reason we record minutes.
+Instead, skilled assistants will retain focus on the reason we record minutes.
 In short, we are creating historic records of the business conducted, the decisions made and commitments undertaken.

 Remember to minimise the embellishments, and you’ll have simply elegant minutes